alwaysmda/Traveli/Readme.md

 =============================================================================================
 ===================================== S T R U C T U R E =====================================
 =============================================================================================
-MVVM Clean architecture with Actions, Events, Domain layer and UseCases
+•MVVM Clean architecture with Actions, Events, Domain layer and UseCases

 -Actions
-An interface that listens on the users input and delivers it to view models
+An interface that listens on the users input and delivers it to ViewModels.

 -Events
-An interface that orders the view to do something
+An interface that orders the view to do something.

 -Domain layer
 DTOs (Data Transfer Object) are used to retrieve and convert API's response to objects.